seven5/seven5.github.io/tutorial.md

 {% highlight bash %}

 $ cd $TUTROOT
-$ gb build github.com/seven5/tutorial/fresno
+$ gb build github.com/seven5/tutorial/...
 github.com/lib/pq/oid
 github.com/shurcooL/sanitized_anchor_name
 ...
 $ fresno
-2015/03/15 18:47:39 DATABASE_URL found, connecting to postgres://iansmith@localhost:5432/fresno
+2015/03/15 18:47:39 DATABASE_URL found, connecting to postgres://iansmith@localhost:5433/fresno
 2015/03/15 18:47:39 [SERVE] (IsTest=true) waiting on :5000

 {% endhighlight %}

 You can try going to "http://localhost:5000/" with your browser, but you won't see much because the server wants to connect to a database and you probably don't have one ready yet.
+If the fresno server fails to connect to the database you will get a stacktrace in your terminal.

 <a name="database"></a>

 # Add A Database

 Most realistic applications need access to a reliable relational store.
 Fresno is no exception, so we'll go ahead and set this up now.
-You may have noticed previously that our enable script sets a DATABASE_URL environment variable.
+As we showed previously, our enable script sets a `DATABASE_URL` environment variable.

 ## PostgreSQL